-Figure 42: Block Ack element
+Figure 49: Block Ack element

-Bitmap Width: The maximum number of included acknowledgments.
-This field determines the width of the ACK Bitmap field in integer octets.
-The actual width of the bitmap is the integer contained in the Bitmap Width field plus one.
+Bitmap Width: This field determines the width of the ACK Bitmap field in integer octets and hence the maximum number of included acknowledgments.
+The actual width of the bitmap in octets is the integer contained in the Bitmap Width field plus one.

 First Sequence Number: The sequence number corresponding to the first bit in the subsequent ACK Bitmap field.

 ACK Bitmap: The actual acknowledgment information.
 The bitmap is Bitmap Width + 1 octets wide.
 The transmitter of a Block ACK element shall select the width of the bitmap such that it can hold the desired number of acknowledgments.

-In the bitmap, the rightmost bit, i.e. the bit to be processed last by the definition given in 6.1.1, corresponds to the first sequence number, as given in the First Sequence Number field.
-The leftmost bit, i.e. the bit to be processed last, corresponds to the sequence number
+In the bitmap, the leftmost bit, i.e. the bit to be processed first by the definition given in 6.1.1, corresponds to the first sequence number, as given in the First Sequence Number field.
+The rightmost bit, i.e. the bit to be processed last, corresponds to the sequence number

 First Sequence Number + (Bitmap Width + 1) * 8 - 1.